Bitcoin vs. Gold

 Environmental Impact of Bitcoin vs Gold

-Bitcoin receives a lot of criticism for its perceived environmental impact, but in practice, Bitcoin mostly uses stranded energy that would otherwise go to waste by being load-shedded.
+Bitcoin has received criticism for its perceived environmental impact.
+In practice, Bitcoin mostly uses stranded energy that would otherwise go to waste by being load-shedded.
 This in turn lowers the cost of electricity for consumers as more revenue is generated by electricity companies.
 At the same time, Bitcoin mining incentivizes the rollout of renewable energy generation in places that lack consistent demand to make these models feasible.

-Meanwhile, gold mining is incredibly destructive to physical environments.
-It can lead to mass-scale pollution of both land and water and anyone or anything that inhabits those areas.
+Meanwhile, gold mining is highly destructive to physical environments.
+This can lead to mass-scale pollution of both land and water, affecting anyone or anything that inhabits those areas.

 Conclusion